sylvainbx/rust-book-fr/FRENCH/src/ch06-01-defining-an-enum.md

 null is a value that is currently invalid or absent for some reason.
 -->

-Cependant, le concept que null essaye de traduire reste utile : un null est une valeur qui est actuellement invalide ou absente pour une raison ou une autre.
+Cependant, le concept que null essaye d'exprimer reste utile : une valeur nulle est une valeur qui est actuellement invalide ou absente pour une raison ou une autre.

 <!--
 The problem isn’t really with the concept but with the particular